 Social Security Scotland processes each application received and makes a decision whether to approve or deny the application.
 Decisions for Best Start Grant and Best Start Foods are normally made at the same time.
 An application will be denied if the client is not eligible to receive any of the Best Start Grant and Best Start Foods payments.
 An application will be authorised if the client is eligible to receive at least one of the Best Start Grant or Best Start Foods payments.
 Applicants may also withdraw their application before a decision is made.
+Applications which have been approved for payment by a client advisor will be reviewed by a manager before payment is approved and made.
+Decisions within this publication are presented by the date that the client advisor makes a decision.

-Social Security Scotland aims to process the application and make a decision, and provide a decision letter to the applicant, within ten days of receiving an application.
+Social Security Scotland aims to process the application, make a decision and provide decision letters to the applicant within 21 days of receiving an application.
+Separate letters for Best Start Grant and Best Start Foods are provided.
 Applications may take longer to process if copies of documents need to be requested and received from clients.
-This is more likely for Pregnancy and Baby Payments, where copies of maternity or birth certificates are often required.
-Once an application is decided, Social Security Scotland then aims to provide payment within five working days of applicants receiving their decision letter.
+For example, copies of maternity or birth certificates might be required.
+Once an application is decided, Social Security Scotland then aims to provide Best Start Grant payments within seven days and Best Start Foods cards within six weeks, of applicants receiving their decision letters.

 In this publication, application processing time is calculated as the number of working days from the application being received by Social Security Scotland to the date that a decision was made or the application was withdrawn.
-We do not include time to make payments within processing time.
+We do not include time to approve or make payments within processing time.